mhuisking/AlgorithmStuff/ZipCodeIntervalMerge/README.md

 ### Basic/Naive Algorithm #2 Sorted Double List Based *O(n Log n)* :
    Time complexity of the method is O(nLogn) which is for sorting.
 Once the lists of intervals are sorted, merging takes linear time.
+Additional benefit is that the ranges remain "immutable" no manipulation of values once constructed.
 * Split and sort the collection of ranges into two lists
 * Iterate, compare, add to result

 ### Interval Tree based Algorithm -- possible *O(log n)* :